DataFrames - Part 1

 End of chapter Exercises

-Download the cervical cancer data set provided, import it using read_csv.
+Download the cervical cancer dataset provided, import it using read_csv.

 1. How many rows and columns are there?